lzenner/garroen/garroen/readme.garroen.english.txt

 INSTALLATION
 ------------------------------------------------------------------------
 If installing Endless BG1, Transitions, Imoen Forever, or BG1NPC do so before installing this mod.
-If installing A7-MagicStore, do so after installing
+If installing A7-MagicStore, do so after installing this mod

 Installation using Project Infinity (https://forums.beamdog.com/discussion/comment/1145416/#Comment_1145416) will ensure this and other mods are installed in the correct order.